 Publication Date: September 18, 2020

 How might school funds be spent more effectively in today’s uncertain environment?
 This up-to-date volume explores a range of ideas to help schools and districts better manage their resources, including: how to rethink staffing and management to get more value for employee compensation; how policymakers might revisit pension arrangements in ways that control costs while putting more teacher compensation in the form of take-home pay; how educators and policymakers can leverage technology as a performance-enhancer and not just a cost-cutting opportunity; and how districts might frame spending options differently in order to more properly assess the needs and preferences of students and families.
-As American education enters the next decade of challenges, including shortfalls due to the COVID-19 pandemic, Getting the Most Bang From the Education Buck will be a valuable guide for how to spend dollars wisely and well.
+As American education enters the next decade of challenges, including financial shortfalls due to the COVID-19 pandemic, Getting the Most Bang for the Education Buck will be a valuable guide for how to spend dollars wisely and well.

 Frederick M. Hess is the director of education policy studies at the American Enterprise Institute, author of the popular Education Week blog “Rick Hess Straight Up,” and coeditor of Common Core Meets Education Reform and Private Enterprise and Public Education.
-Brandon Wright is the editorial director of the Thomas B. Fordham Institute.
+Brandon L. Wright is the editorial director of the Thomas B. Fordham Institute.

 “Lots of books tell educators what’s wrong with the way they spend their resources.
 This one tells them how to spend their resources right.
 As budgets decline post-COVID-19, leaders and policymakers need to know how to make the most of limited resources.
 This book offers practical solutions to real-world problems like outdated staffing models, declining enrollments, and increasing special education costs, along with frameworks for tackling other tough resource-allocation challenges.”